Get Rates Near You!

 Interest Rates or Bonuses

-Not all checking accounts offer interest, but those that do might offer competitive rates, especially if you have higher amounts of money in the account each month.
-Tiered interest is common, where you make more interest when you reach certain thresholds.
+Not all checking accounts offer interest, but those might offer competitive rates, especially if you have more money in the account each month.
+Tiered interest is common; you make more interest when you reach certain thresholds.

 Mobile Banking Apps

-You should be able to handle your money at any time that is convenient for you; a mobile app helps you do that.
+You should be able to handle your money at any time convenient; a mobile app helps you do that.
 Look for a bank that offers a robust mobile app that allows you to move your money from one account to another and deposit through mobile checks.

 Pros & Cons of Local Banks